-If an office has funding that is not subject to annual appropriations (for example, offices with carryover funding such as the Franchise Fund Shared Services Program (SSP), or offices that have mandatory funding, such as the Office of Recovery Programs or the Office of Financial Research), then contract activities and personnel paid for with such funding are exempt from furlough while funding is available.
+If an office does not immediately depend on the passage of annual appropriations for funding (for example, offices with carryover funding such as the Franchise Fund Shared Services Program (SSP), or offices that have mandatory funding, such as the Office of Capital Access or the Office of Financial Research), then contract activities and personnel paid for with such funding are exempt from furlough while funding is available.
 If/when any such funding/carryover balance is exhausted, contracts and personnel funded by it will then be subject to furlough.
 Additionally, offices may have contracts awarded with mandatory appropriations; such contracts can continue in the event of a lapse, but only as long as there are government personnel available for contract administration.